syncfusion-content/javascript-docs/js/api/ejTab.md

-Tab panels and headers to display the rounded corner style.
+Tab panels and headers to be displayed in rounded corner style.

 #### Default Value